 After lots of thought, I decided to make my first purchase order as a way of “locking” myself in and fully committing to the business.
 The initial $800 purchase order was an enormous amount of money for me, especially at the time, with no failsafe whatsoever, so it was my way of doing less thinking and more doing.

-I had no prior background with retail, let alone eCommerce.
+I had no prior background with in, let alone eCommerce.
 I had, however, worked with a startup out of San Francisco called Gametime for two years in marketing and growth.
 I was extremely low on the totem pole, but it was a great experience nonetheless.
 I got to know some guerilla marketing strategies, managed some social media accounts, and dealt with Mixpanel analytics.
 As a brand ambassador, I was also on the ground working sports venues and bars, so there was a lot of interaction with potential customers.